Mott Haven, Bronx: Development

 The area that is now called Mott Haven was sold to the Morris family in 1670.
 A small part of the larger swath of land known as Morrisania, it was purchased by Jordan Lawrence Mott for his iron works in 1849.
-A vestige of the iron works can be seen just west of the Third Avenue Bridge on East 134th Street at St. Ann's Church (ECUSA) on St. Ann's Avenue is the resting place of Lewis Morris, Gouverneur Morris and other members of that powerful colonial family, and a Registered Historic Place.
+A vestige of the iron works can be seen just west of the Third Avenue Bridge on East 134th Street.
+St. Ann's Church (ECUSA) on St. Ann's Avenue is the resting place of Lewis Morris, Gouverneur Morris and other members of that powerful colonial family, and a Registered Historic Place.

 As the city below grew, the area quickly developed residentially.
 At the same time, an upper-middle class residential area, marked by brownstones built in an elaborate and architecturally daring fashion, started to grow along Alexander Avenue by the 1890s (Doctors' Row, aka the Irish Fifth Avenue).
 A series of brownstones on East 134th Street, east of Willis Avenue., was known as Judges' Row.
 Soon after, the Bronx grew more quickly, especially with public transit into the area, including the Third Avenue Elevated Line.
 By the early 20th century, the population density of the area supported the construction of many tenement-style apartment buildings.

 From the end of the 19th century through the 1940s, Mott Haven was a mixed German-American (north of East 145th Street) and Irish-American neighborhood (south of East 145th Street), with an Italian enclave west of Lincoln Ave.
 The first Puerto Rican settlements came in the late 1940s along the length of Brook Avenue.
 African-Americans came into the area when the Patterson Houses were built.